Roadside Peek : Roadside USA Roadside Peek : Road Trips Roadside Peek : Features

 Photo courtesy Richard Weiss

 The Birmingham Theatre is a old movie palace first built in 1927.
 Originally set up as a single screener, the Birmingham is now called the Birmingham 8, referencing the 8 theatres that is now housed inside.
-More info at the Birmingham 8 website.
 02-07

 Ionia Theatre